padogrid/bundle-none-tutorial-docker-haproxy/README_ALPINE.md

 Replace the IP addresses with your container IP addresses.
 For this tutorial, the following IP addresses are assumed.

 ```console
 172.17.0.2      padogrid1
 172.17.0.3      padogrid2
 ```

-‼️  Repeat this section for the other container.

 ---